PGY2 Infectious Diseases

 • Orientation to Antimicrobial Stewardship and Clinical Microbiology (July)

-• General Infectious Diseases - Teaching Service (3 months)
+• General Infectious Diseases (ID) Teaching Service (3 months)

 • Antimicrobial Stewardship (2 months)

-• Community Hospital and Long-Term Care Facility support in collaboration with staff from Nebraska Dept. of Health and Human Services
+• Community Hospital and Long-Term Care Facility support in collaboration with staff from the Nebraska Department of Health and Human Services.

-• Orthopedic Infectious Diseases and Outpatient Parenteral Antimicrobial Therapy Program (1 month)
+• Orthopaedic ID and Outpatient Parenteral Antimicrobial Therapy Program (1 month)

 • Oncology Infectious Diseases (1 month)